Torneo del Noroeste: Format

-As of 2018, 14 clubs from all 4 provinces take part in the tournament.
+As of 2022, 10 clubs from all 4 provinces took part in the tournament.
 The competition is divided into two zones.
 The four best placed teams qualify to "Zona Campeonato" to crown the champion of the season.
 The tournament uses a promotion and relegation system.

 Champion and runner-up of Torneo del Noroeste qualify for the Nacional de Clubes, the main club competition of Argentina while the other best placed teams qualify for Torneo del Interior, the national club competition outside Buenos Aires.